-The proposal contemplates low density residential uses, open space, internal road network and walkway blocks, and reserve blocks for future development.
-The subject area where the proposal is located can be adequately serviced by planned infrastructure and public services.
-As such, adequate services will be available in the future to support the proposed development in accordance with Sections f) and h) of the Planning Act.
+The proposal contemplates low, medium, and high-density residential uses, a public elementary school, parks, valleyland, Natural Heritage system, internal road network and walkway blocks, and reserve blocks for future development.
+The subject area where the proposal is located will be adequately serviced by planned infrastructure and public service facilities.
+As such, adequate services will exist to support the proposed development in accordance with Sections e) and f) of the Planning Act.

 Furthermore, the proposal represents orderly development as it will make efficient use of the lands in accordance with Section p) of the Planning Act.
-The proposed development will contain well-designed and high-quality built form with contemporary architecture that will enhance the primarily residential character of the proposed Draft Plan of Subdivision with an appropriate form of residential intensification in accordance with Section r) of the Planning Act.
+The proposed development will contain well-designed and high-quality built form with contemporary architecture that will enhance the primarily residential character of the proposed Draft Plan of Subdivision with residential intensification in accordance with Section r) of the Planning Act.
 The proposed Draft Plan of Subdivision is suitable as the Zoning By-law will inform the uses permitted within the lots and blocks, and there is sufficient space to accommodate the proposed uses.
-The Draft Plan of Subdivision has regard for the conservation of natural resources, as there are dedicated lands that are being proposed as Valleyland Block, Park Block, and Walkway Block.
+The Draft Plan of Subdivision has regard for the conservation of natural resources, as there are dedicated lands that are being proposed as Valleyland Block, Natural Heritage System Buffer Blocks, Park Blocks, and Vista Blocks.